topcoat/resin/README.md

         src: 'src/entry.css',
         // Tell it what browsers to prefix for
-        browsers: ['last 1 version', 'ios', 'android 4'] });
+        browsers: ['last 1 version', 'ios', 'android 4']
+        // Add a namespace to your classes to avoid collisions
+        namespace: 'dam'
+    });

     write('path/to/output/dir/filename.css', output);